My Dad Wrote a Porno

 My Dad Wrote a Porno is a British comedy podcast hosted by Jamie Morton, James Cooper, and Alice Levine.
 Published from 4 October 2015 to 12 December 2022, each episode of the podcast features Morton reading a new chapter of Belinda Blinked, an amateur erotic novel series written by his father under the pen name Rocky Flintstone.
 Morton, Cooper, and Levine react to the material and provide running commentary.
-Each episode featured Cooper and Levine hearing the chapter for the first time, whereas Morton had read the chapter beforehand to prepare.

 During its run, the podcast was downloaded over 430 million times.
 On 11 May 2019, HBO aired a comedy special of the show which featured a "lost chapter" from one of the books.
 The special was filmed over two nights in front of a live audience at the Roundhouse theatre in London.

 History

-The podcast began on 4 October 2015 and is presented by television writer and director Jamie Morton, digital executive James Cooper, and television and radio presenter Alice Levine.
+The podcast was devised and presented by television writer and director Jamie Morton, digital executive James Cooper, and television and radio presenter Alice Levine.
 The three originally met at the University of Leeds before they began working in broadcasting, and had previously worked together on other projects.

-The podcast originated at a family gathering for Morton's sister's birthday, where Morton's father took him into his study and handed him some chapters of a novel he had been writing under the pen name Rocky Flintstone in his garden shed (which Morton claims is because his mother won't let his father write it in the house).
+The podcast originated at a family gathering for Morton's sister's birthday, where Morton's father took him into his study and handed him some chapters of a novel he had been writing under the pen name "Rocky Flintstone" in his garden shed (which Morton claims is because his mother won't let his father write it in the house).
 Morton realised with shock that he was reading the first chapter of his father's erotic novel, Belinda Blinked.
 He shared the chapter with friends at a Christmas lunch, where Levine suggested that they should create a podcast about it.

+The podcast began on 4 October 2015.
+Morton played the My Dad Wrote a Porno pilot to his family, who were mostly encouraging, but his mother initially found it disgusting, although she was later supportive.

+The podcast concluded on 12 December 2022, after six series.